 - 1. Base Floor Area Ratio: 45% - 2.
 Maximum Achievable Floor Area Ratio: 45% - 3.
 Maximum Height: 3 Stories at max of 35 ft - 4.
 Maximum Impervious Coverage: 85% - 5.
-Setbacks: 20 feet.
-Setbacks must allow for at least a 10-foot wide sidewalk and 5-foot landscape buffer area along Orlando Avenue.
+Setbacks: Front setback shall be 25 feet.
+Setbacks must allow for at least a 10-foot wide sidewalk and 5-foot landscape buffer area along Fairbanks Avenue.
 Where the building requires an additional setback to achieve the required sidewalk, landscape buffer, or street tree canopy clearance, the area shall be dedicated as a public access easement.
+Side setback is a minimum of 5 feet, and rear setback is a minimum of 10 feet.

-Additionally, all building setbacks shall be measured from the property line and shall meet the requirements as depicted of 3.1.i.2 - 6.
-Maximum Residential Density: 17 Units/Acre
+6. Maximum Residential Density: 17 Units/Acre

 Additional Development Requirements.
-This Subarea G represents an opportunity to expand Martin Luther King Jr., Park to create an increased greenway connection to Mead Botanical Garden, for cleanup of environmental hazards threatening water quality, educational opportunities regarding karst formation (sinkholes) and to improve traffic flow at a failing intersection.
+This Subarea G represents an opportunity to expand Martin Luther King Jr., Park to create an increased greenway connection to Mead Botanical Garden, for cleanup of environmental hazards threatening water quality, educational opportunities regarding karst formation (sinkholes) and to improve traffic flow.
 It is the intent of the City of Winter Park to acquire these properties for the extension of Martin Luther King, Jr. Park and to provide for transportation improvements.
-Any properties acquired by the City of Winter Park shall be dedicated as parkland or towards transportation improvements.

-- (8) Subarea H.
+(8) Subarea H.

 - (a) Subarea H Development Standards:

 - 1. Base Floor Area Ratio: 0%

 - 2. Maximum Achievable Floor Area Ratio: 0%

 - 3. Maximum Height: N/A

 - 4. Maximum Impervious Coverage: N/A

 - 5. Setbacks: N/A

 - 6. Maximum Residential Density: N/A